telerik/report-server-docs/setup/how-to-use-Azure-AD-to-login-to-TRS.md

 ![](../images/report-server-images/HowToLoginUsingADFS/10.
 TRS with Logged User from Azure.png)

 So far we have demonstrated how to authenticate against the Telerik Report Server using credentials provided by the Azure AD federation service.
 Although it’s useful, it will be better if we are able to log in from the Standalone Report Designer, which will be a client for the WebAPI, provided by the Telerik Report Server.
-This requires registering the client as another application in Azure AD and adding a few more settings in Telerik Report Server.
+This requires registering the client as another application in Azure AD and adding two more settings in Telerik Report Server.

 **5. Registering the Standalone Report Designer in Azure AD**